Logging and debugging rewriters¶

 Default: not set

-For examples of the output format for types DETAIL
+For examples of the output format for types DETAIL and REWRITER_ID see

 the Log4j sink output above.
 It is up to the individual rewriter what log

-message the emit for type DETAIL
+message the emit for type DETAIL.

 Once you have set up you sinks and mapped rewriters to sinks, you can start using it.
 To trigger the rewriters to send logging output to the sinks, you need to pass the following request parameters to enable the logging per request: